nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [Kubecle](https://github.com/rydogs/kubecle) is a web ui running locally that provides useful information about your kubernetes clusters.
 It is an alternative to Kubernetes Dashboard.
 Because it runs locally, you can access any kubernetes clusters you have access to
 * [Permission Manager](https://github.com/sighupio/permission-manager) is a project that brings sanity to Kubernetes RBAC and Users management, Web UI FTW
 * [developer.sh: Kubernetes client tools overview](https://developer.sh/posts/kubernetes-client-tools-overview)
-* [kubectx](https://github.com/ahmetb/kubectx) Faster way to switch between clusters and namespaces in kubectl
+* [kubectx 🌟🌟](https://github.com/ahmetb/kubectx) Faster way to switch between clusters and namespaces in kubectl
 * [go-kubectx](https://github.com/aca/go-kubectx) 5x-10x faster alternative to kubectx.
 Uses client-go.
 * [kubevious: application centric Kubernetes UI 🌟](https://kubevious.io/) is open-source software that provides a usable and highly graphical interface for Kubernetes.
 Kubevious renders all configurations relevant to the application in one place.
 * [Guard](https://github.com/appscode/guard) is a Kubernetes Webhook Authentication server.
 Using guard, you can log into your Kubernetes cluster using various auth providers.
 Guard also configures groups of authenticated user appropriately.